Jaymon/Montage/README.markdown

 # Montage

-Montage is a near zero configuration Request Framework for PHP containing only the necessary pieces to get you up an running fast while being flexible with external libraries you want to use and being easy to extend and override in the future.
+Montage is a low configuration Request Framework for PHP containing only the necessary pieces to get you up an running fast while being flexible with external libraries you want to use and being easy to extend and override in the future.

-Montage is still very beta and is really just a test to see if the ideas I've had kicking around my head about my perfect framework are actually practical.
+Montage is still very beta and is really just a test to see if some of the ideas I've had kicking around my head about my perfect framework are actually practical.

 ## What is a Request Framework?